 At present, so many of us are so careful, so apologetic, ready to distance ourselves from even our most radical and defiant acts.
 This indicates that we have not yet understood what it means to live our lives projectually.
 Our actions are still tentative, not full of ourselves, but stepped into lightly with a readiness to withdraw at the least sign risk or danger.
 Contrarily, the development of an anarchist projectuality requires that one immerse oneself into what one does without holding back, without hedging one's bets.
 Not that this immersion is ever a finished project.
 It is a thing in motion, a tension that must be perpetually lived, perpetually grappled with.
 But it has been proven over and over and over again that hedging one's bets as surely brings defeat as surrender.
-Having taken this responsibility for our lives, there is no room for half measures.
-The point is to live without measure.
-Longer chains are chains nonetheless.
-One reads in Nietzsche of amor fati.
-The very opposite of the fatal resignation demanded by the logic of submission, amor fati is that love of fate as a worthy adversary that moves one to courageous action.
-It springs from the willful self-confidence that develops in those who put all of their substance into what they do, say or feel.
-Here regrets melt away as one learns to act as one wills; mistakes, failures and defeats are not devastations, but situations from which to learn and move on in the perpetual tension toward the destruction of all limits.
+Having taken this responsibility for our lives, there posite of passion is not intelligence, but indifference, and the opposite of intelligence is not passion, but stupidity.